johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 > [!NOTE]
 > For the Stable Channel, updates roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 There might be a delay before the new release is populated to the App Store (iOS) and Google Play (Android).

+## Version 133.3065.67 (Android): February 18, 2025

+Fixed various bugs and performance issues.

+- [Android] Microsoft 365 Copilot Chat in Edge mobile has re-enable page summarization features, allowing users to summarize open webpages or PDFs.
+This feature is available for non-EU regions.
+Administrators can control the availability of Copilot Chat in Edge Mobile using the following policy  [com.microsoft.intune.mam.managedbrowser.ChatPageContext](/mem/intune/apps/manage-microsoft-edge#copilot).
+For more information, see [Microsoft Edge Mobile Policy Documentation | Microsoft Learn](/deployedge/microsoft-edge-mobile-policies#edgecopilotenabled)

+## Version 133.3065.65 (iOS): February 18, 2025

+Fixed various bugs and performance issues.

+- [iOS] Microsoft 365 Copilot Chat in Edge mobile has re-enable page summarization features, allowing users to summarize open webpages or PDFs.
+This feature is available for non-EU regions.
+Administrators can control the availability of Copilot Chat in Edge Mobile using the following policy [com.microsoft.intune.mam.managedbrowser.ChatPageContext](/mem/intune/apps/manage-microsoft-edge#copilot).
+For more information, see [Microsoft Edge Mobile Policy Documentation | Microsoft Learn](/deployedge/microsoft-edge-mobile-policies#edgecopilotenabled)

 ## Version 133.0.3065.54 (Android and iOS): February 10, 2025

 Fixed various bugs and performance issues, general updates, new policies, and enhancements.